-- (ss 11(1)(b) and 11A).20 The definition of an 'official document of a minister' is discussed at [2.53] [2.66] below.
-A minister includes an assistant minister.21 - 2.31 A minister is independent of the portfolio department for the purposes of the FOI Act and is therefore responsible for processing any FOI requests they receive.
-It is nevertheless open to a minister's office to arrange for a portfolio department to provide assistance in processing FOI requests on matters such as: - Searching shared resources: on receiving an FOI request, a minister's office is responsible for searching for the documents it holds, but can arrange for their portfolio department to undertake a search of shared resources, such as a ministerial correspondence register. - Transfer of requests: a minister may transfer a request to the portfolio department, with the department's agreement, when s 16 applies (document held by the department but not the minister (s 16(1)(a)), or when the subject matter of the document is more closely connected with the department's functions (s 16(1)(b))).
-It may assist the efficient processing of FOI requests, including compliance with the 30-day time limit under the FOI Act, for transfer arrangements to be documented in a written arrangement between the minister and the department and that the details of the arrangement be published on the minister's website..
-A minister's office must be satisfied that it does not hold the requested documents, or if it does, that the documents are more closely connected with another agency's or minister's functions before deciding to transfer the request.22 - Reporting: a minister is required by s 93 of the FOI Act to provide information to the Information Commissioner for the purposes of the Information Commissioner's reporting functions.
-A minister's office may obtain assistance from a portfolio department in meeting this requirement. - 2.32 When an agency assists a minister to process an FOI request, complaints about the way the FOI request was handled are subject to the Information Commissioner's complaint handling jurisdiction in Part VIIB of the FOI Act.23
+- (ss 11(1)(b) and 11A).25 The definition of an 'official document of a minister' is discussed at [2.61] [2.68] below.
+A minister includes an assistant minister.26 - 2.36 A minister is independent of their portfolio agency for the purposes of the FOI Act and is therefore responsible for processing any FOI requests they receive.
+It is nevertheless open to a minister to arrange for their portfolio agency to provide assistance in processing FOI requests on matters such as: - Registration and tracking of requests: on receiving an FOI request, a minister's office is responsible for searching for the documents it holds, but can arrange for the portfolio agency to assist with registration and tracking of requests.
+It may assist the efficient processing of FOI requests, including compliance with the 30-day time frame in the FOI Act, for any administrative support arrangements provided by agencies for ministers to be documented and for details of the arrangement be published on the minister's website.
+Similarly, the agency should advise FOI applicants of the role they may perform under arrangements with the minister's office. - Reporting: a minister is required by s 93 of the FOI Act to provide information to the Information Commissioner for the purposes of the Information Commissioner's reporting functions.
+A minister may obtain assistance from a portfolio agency in meeting this requirement. - 2.37 When an agency assists a minister to process an FOI request, they are undertaking FOI Act functions.
+For example, if the agency maintains a mailbox to which the minister's FOI requests are sent and forwards those requests to the minister.
+In these circumstances, complaints about the way an FOI request was handled are within the Information Commissioner's complaint handling jurisdiction under Part VIIB of the FOI Act.27 - 2.38 Ministers may transfer a request to a portfolio agency, or another appropriate agency, if the document is held by the agency and is not held by the minister (s 16(1)(a)) or the document is held by the minister but the subject matter of the document is more closely connected with the agency's functions (s 16(1)(b)).
+28 In such cases, transfer of the request must be agreed to by the receiving agency, and should be documented in writing.
+Any documents within scope of the request and in the possession of the minister should also be passed on to the agency, or other minster, at the time the request is transferred.
+The applicant should also be notified when a request is transferred.
+29 - 2.39 Further information about the kinds of documents that can be requested from a minister and the impact of a new minister on outstanding FOI requests and reviews can be found at [2.61] [2.78] below.